Skip to main content

 Management tips to help prevent coccidiosis

-The prevention of coccidiosis in small ruminants is key to avoid damage from infection and to mitigate any associated production losses and welfare issues.
+The prevention of coccidiosis in small ruminants is key to avoiding damage from infections and to mitigating any associated production losses and welfare issues.

-A recommended integrated approach would be to use a combination of:
+The recommended integrated approach includes a combination of:

 • Antimicrobials